 The John Lennon Legend

 It was on these grounds that a young John Lennon, before Beatles fame, came to play, reflect and escape the post-War streets of Woolton.
-Those days spent playing in The Salvation Army grounds shaped Lennon and inspired his work within the Beatles as an adult.
+Those days spent playing in The Salvation Army grounds shaped him and inspired his work within the Beatles as an adult.
 Strawberry Field was later immortalised in the famous song, ‘Strawberry Fields Forever,’ where he explored those more innocent days of escape that could counter the later complexities of a life lived in the public gaze.

 Much like The Cavern Club, Penny Lane, The Grapes and The Beatles Story, Strawberry Field is a jewel in Liverpool’s Beatles’ crown.
 However, in spite of the hundreds of thousands of tourists that come to Liverpool each year, this important part of local history has been never been open to the public.
 Now the famous red gates will open again not only to the public for the very first time.

 Continuing the Legacy

 Remaining true to the tradition of giving young people every best chance to succeed in life, Strawberry Field is perpetuating this legacy of care and support through a new training hub for young people with learning difficulties and other barriers to employment.
 With a visitor exhibition exploring the site’s history and links to John Lennon, a café as well as gardens for spiritual reflection, the Strawberry Field site weaves together educational, cultural, heritage and spiritual elements in one site to continue inspiring future generations to come.

-With every visit, or donation, to this legendary site you will be helping to continue the legacy of supporting young people at Strawberry Field, this time by helping young people with learning disabilities overcome the barriers they face in gaining meaninful employment.
+With every visit, or donation, to this legendary site you will be helping to continue the legacy of supporting young people at Strawberry Field, this time by helping young people with learning difficulties overcome the barriers they face in gaining meaninful employment.

 As the custodians of this precious heritage, the Strawberry Field mission is threefold.